Zabzx/Zabzx/README.md

 ---

-I have been working on Web Development for a little over 2 years now and I have honed my skills a lot and added a wide range of technologies to my arsenal.
-My goal is the be a fullstack Developer at the end of 2022.
+For 2 years, I have been building Web Applications, learning new technologies and improving as a developer.
+I am currently learning backend development with Node.JS and Express.

 ---